ptsteadman/notebook/stories/summer-of-kms.md

 last summer, when he had accidentally discovered a way to view the chat history of any user.
 He was pretty sure it didn't leave any sort of audit log.

-He ran a script to hydrate Elkie's messages from the search index, and opened it in a buffer.
+He ran a script to retrieve Elkie's messages from the search index, and opened it in a buffer.

-Chris skimmed through emotional messages sent to Elkie that morning.

 He slowed down to read messages from earlier that month: Elkie messaging a tech guy saying "I don't really know you, but is it okay if we talk?
 Feeling low," at two AM.
 No response.
 Someone else responded to a similar message, saying that he was in Italy for a conference.
 Elkie told him about her problems finding a new apartment.

 Elkie hadn't seemed *that* fucked up, thought Chris.
 The conversation about the
 anti-depressants: that was a pretty typical ice breaker.
 The only thing that was weird was the Nazi thing.

 Finish the job, thought Chris.

 <hr>

 That evening, Chris met an old friend in front of her apartment in Brooklyn.
 He was buying some Ritalin from her, to use that weekend at Whole Foods.

 "How are you?"
 Justine asked, after placing the small pills in Chris's hand.